Scioscia ejected, US beats Dom Rep 8-6 in Olympic qualifier

 In the other Group A game, Nicaragua defeated Puerto Rico 7-6 in 10 innings.
 Ofilio Castro broke a 5-all tie in the 10th when he scored on Freddie Muniz’s wild pitch, and Juan Diego Montes’ sacrifice fly built a two-run lead.
 Ruben Castro hit an RBI groundout in the bottom half before Osvaldo Martinez’s game-ending flyout against Sheyder Garcia.

+Canada led 6-3 entering the ninth.
+Scott Mathieson, whose last major league appearance was with Philadelphia in 2011, allowed a sacrifice fly to 41-year-old Frederich Cepeda, a 2004 gold medalist.

+John Axford, three years removed from the big leagues, got Yordanis Samon to hit a two-out comebacker but threw wildly past first for a run-scoring error.
+Axford then struck out cleanup hitter Lisban Correa with a man on for the save.

-In Group B, Venezuela beat Colombia 3-2 at Port St. Lucie on a solo ninth-inning homer by San Francisco prospect Diego Ricones off Chicago Cubs prospect Carlos Ocampo after Oakland prospect Jordan Diaz tied the score with a solo homer off Gabriel Moya in the top half.
+Venezuela (2-0) won 3-2 over Colombia (0-2) on a solo ninth-inning homer by San Francisco prospect Diego Ricones off Chicago Cubs prospect Carlos Ocampo after Oakland prospect Jordan Diaz tied the score with a solo homer off Gabriel Moya in the top half.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports